 What constitutes canceling someone?

-When an old tweet or a post from someone who is popular on social media surfaces, it is usually the beginning of a storm for that person.
+When an old tweet or a post from someone who is popular on social media surfaces, it is usually the beginning of the storm for that person.
 Companies and establishments are not spared either.
-Some of the biggest celebrities are also not excluded, either.
+Some of the biggest celebrities are also not excluded.

 The supporters or the fans typically start a thread on social media using the cancel hashtags and starts the boycott.
 The most common characteristic is by unsubscribing and unfollowing these erring people across several social media platforms.
 Some go even far as to return the products and merchandise related to the canceled celebrity.

 When big names are involved, people go as far as boycotting their public appearance.
 For instance, actor Kevin Hart was slated to host the Academy Awards in 2018.
 However, a couple of old tweets that were homophobic in nature were unearthed during the same year.
 The actor had apologized, but there was so much backlash that he eventually stepped down from hosting the Oscars, which was a dream gig for him.

 On the surface, it looks like losing a handful of subscribers and followers on social media is not a significant thing.
 However, content creators, especially on YouTube, make content for their followers to make money.
 Their videos alone might not reel in the real money, but they use their presence on the platform to get brand sponsorships and business deals.